Sat-DQBF/.github/profile/README.md

 In this GitHub account you can find the repositories of our DQBF related solvers.

-We are a team of researchers from University of Liverpool (UK) and National Taiwan University (NTU):
+We are a team of researchers from University of Liverpool and National Taiwan University:
 *   Che Cheng (PhD student in NTU)
 *   Long-Hin Fung (MSc student in NTU)
 *   Wen-Hong Huang (MSc student in NTU)